kleene-project/docs/get-started/02_our_app.md

    to build the container image.

-   The `klee build` command uses the Dockerfile to build a new container image.
+Kleene uses the Dockerfile to build a new container image.
 The `Dockerfile` starts with `FROM FreeBSD-13.2-RELEASE:latest` that refers to the base-image we created previously, so it will be used as the foundation for our new `webapp` image.

 The remaining instructions from the Dockerfile installs the application dependencies, copies application data into the image, and uses `yarn` to install the application's JavaScript dependencies.
 The `CMD` directive specifies the default command to run when starting a container from this image, which in this case is set to run the application.

 Finally, the `-t` flag tags your image.
 Think of this simply as a human-readable name for the final image.
 Since you named the image `webapp`, you can refer to that image when you run a container.
-Since we have not specified a `tag`, Kleened tags the image with `latest`.
+Since we have not specified a `tag`, Kleene tags the image with `latest`.

 The `.` at the end of the `klee build` command tells Kleene that it should look for the `Dockerfile` in the current directory.

 >**Note**
 >
 > The directory `.` is converted to its absolute path by Klee and then sent to Kleened.
-   > *Kleened will then interpret this as a path on the machine where it is running*.
+> *Kleened will then interpret this as a path on the host machine where it is running*.
 > If Klee and Kleened are runnning on the same host this is fine, but if Klee is running
 > on a remote machine this will probably not work.
 In the latter case, remember to use absolute
 > paths on the host machine where Kleened is running.

 ## Start an app container

 Now that you have an image, you can run the application in a [container](/get-started/overview/#kleene-objects){:target="_blank" rel="noopener" class="_"}.
 To do so, you will use the `klee run` command.
-But first, we'll set up network for our containers.

 1. Start your container and specify the name of the image you just created: